samrocketman/docker-aws-tools/README.md

 # What is available?

-CentOS 8 is the operating system.
+[CentOS 8][cent] is the operating system provided with root access via sudo.

 System tools: